FernandusJs/Data4/README.md

 ### 5. Installing the required packages
 _If PyCharm asks to install required packages when opening the project, do so.
 If not, follow these steps:_
 1. Go to terminal in PyCharm
-2. Run the command: pip install -re requirements.txt (it includes all the necessary packages for this course)
+2. Run the command: pip install -r requirements.txt (it includes all the necessary packages for this course)
 3. Make sure all the packages are installed correctly (if you have errors, try to solve them and run the command again)
 4. If the IDE asks to install jupyter, do so.